-More often than not, the actor reading the "Insertos" also provides the voice of one of the main characters, reading the "Insertos" in his normal voice, or in-character if interacting with said object fits with the plot (reading a letter, holding a product, etc.).
+More often than not, the actor reading the "Insertos" also provides the voice of one of the main characters, reading the "Insertos" in his normal voice, or in-character if interacting with said object fits with the plot (reading a letter, holding a product, etc.) and the camera isn't focused on their mouth so you can't see that it isn't moving.
 As you can imagine, this can be a bit annoying to people not familiar with it, but not in countries where it's common.

 - In Germany, the signs in Simpsons episodes are very often read by the voice of Fry.